 THE CRANBERRIES – BIOGRAPHY (1989-2001)

-As the American movie Breakin’ swept through the countryside of Ireland, brothers Mike and Noel Hogan were mystified.
-Every Saturday, their enthralling curiosity led them to the main park in Limerick, where the new found love of boomboxes and tracksuits were displayed.
+In the summer of 1985, as the American movie Breakin’ swept through the countryside of Ireland, brothers Noel and Mike Hogan would practice their dance moves with other local breakdancers at the green in front of their house in Moyross, Limerick, where the new found love of boomboxes and tracksuits were displayed.
 It was here that they met a young man from nearby Parteen, named Fergal Lawler.
-And thus begins the story of The Cranberries…
+And so begins the story of The Cranberries…

-Thier common love of music quicky bonded the three.
-After finding out about Fergal’s drum skills, and with Mike weilding a bass, and Noel a guitar, all they needed was a singer to complete the quartet.
+After practising for a few months and with Fergal’s drum skills, Mike wielding a bass, and Noel a guitar, all they needed was a singer to complete the quartet.

 No Cranberries history is complete without the name Niall Quinn.
 It began one night in late August 1989.
-While waiting in The Granary Nightclub, Mike and Noel met with Niall Quinn, their longtime neighbor who lived only a few hundred yards away.
+While waiting in The Granary Nightclub, Noel and Mike met with Niall Quinn, their longtime neighbour who lived only a few hundred yards away.
 Niall, a drummer for his own band The Hitchers, was opening the set that night.
-They introduced Niall to Fergal, also a drummer.
-Mike, Noel, and Fergal, all three about the age of 16, were by this time looking for a singer to complete their band.
+They introduced Niall 16 to Fergal.
+Noel 17, Mike 16 and Fergal 17, were by this time looking for a singer to complete their band.

 “Over the course of a pint they told me they were putting a band together, were actively looking for a singer and I guess I volunteered to give it a go.
-A couple of weeks later while on the way home from school a little white car screeched to halt across the road from me and out bundled the three boys to see if I was still interested,” Niall writes in a online narrative, posted in January 2002, of the early days of The Cranberry Saw Us, titled “Another Story” (Cf part I/D).
-The story is by far the most informative resource on the previously obscure early days of the group that eventually formed The Cranberries.
+A couple of weeks later while on the way home from school a little white car screeched to halt across the road from me and out bundled the three boys to see if I was still interested,” Niall writes in a online narrative, posted in January 2002, of the early days of The Cranberry Saw Us, titled “Another Story”.
+The story was, until the EEIDI,SWCW?
+25th Anniversary Edition booklet by Prof Eoin Devereux in October 2018, by far the most informative resource on the previously obscure early days of the group that eventually formed The Cranberries.

 Niall Quinn playing for The Hitchers the night he joined The Cranberry Saw Us